 This financial report is designed to provide citizens, taxpayers, investors, and creditors with a general overview of the Authority's finances and to reflect the Authority's accountability for the monies it receives.
-Questions concerning any of the information in this report or requests for additional information should be directed to Charles Kungu, MuniCap, Inc, Administrator, Pinnacle Community Infrastructure Financing Authority, 6760 Alexander Bell Drive, Suite 220, Columbia, Maryland 21046.
+Questions concerning any of the information in this report or requests for additional information should be directed to the Authority's administrator, MuniCap, Inc., 6760 Alexander Bell Drive, Suite 220, Columbia, Maryland 21046.